top of page

 Impacting Small Business Policy Since 1937

-For your Hill visits, NSBA has created a packet of information you can leave with the staff and Members you meet with.
-This includes an “About Us” piece on NSBA, a pocket card with talking points you can use during your meetings, and a one-pager, where staff and Members can refer to and access our key Issue Briefs.
+For your Hill visits, NSBA has created a one-pager of information you can leave with the congressional staff and Members you meet with.
+This includes “About Us” information on NSBA and a pocket card with talking points you can use during your meetings.

-For discussion topics during meetings, NSBA is asking all WP delegates to focus on the four key small-business issues as selected during Small Business Congress earlier this year:
+For discussion topics during meetings, NSBA is asking all WP delegates to focus on the following key small-business issues as selected during Small Business Congress earlier this year:

 • X